 Goods imported in baggage

-You do not need to make a formal customs declaration to claim relief on your own personal belongings re-imported in accompanied baggage if the conditions for relief are met.
+You do not need to make a formal import declaration to claim relief on your own personal belongings re-imported in accompanied baggage if the conditions for relief are met.

-You must declare any other re-imported goods in your baggage, for example commercial samples, at the Red Channel or Red Point when you arrive, and we may ask you to make a formal customs declaration claiming relief.
+You must declare any other re-imported goods in your baggage, for example commercial samples, at the red channel or red point when you arrive, and we may ask you to make a formal import declaration claiming relief.

 Find out more information about importing goods by post.

-Goods exported under the New Export Scheme (NES)
+Goods exported under the National Export Scheme (NES)

 You must quote the export declaration reference number on the re-import declaration.
 If you do not have this, the movement reference number generated by the Customs Handling of Import and Export Freight (CHIEF) system at export can be used.

-Claiming relief for Common Agricultural Policy (CAP) goods
+Claiming relief for goods benefitted from agricultural measures

-You can claim this relief for CAP goods that you have previously claimed for if:
+You can claim this relief for goods that you’ve previously claimed for if:

 - any refunds or other amounts paid under those agricultural measures have been repaid, the necessary steps have been taken to withhold sums to be paid under the agricultural measures in respect of those goods, or the other financial advantages granted have been cancelled